 Please note: the status of the Erasmus+ scheme is dependent on the outcome of the Brexit negotiations.

 We encourage you to add an international experience to your degree by studying overseas for one semester during your second year (typically the autumn semester).

-Surrey Business School currently has 23 exchange agreements spanning four continents, including Ryerson University in Canada, which is particularly suited to students studying retail management.
-Our partners complement our commitment to excellence in teaching and research and enable students to enhance their international outlook.
+Surrey Business School currently has exchange agreements spanning four continents, including Victoria University of Wellington in New Zealand, Illinois State, North Carolina Wilmington and Cincinnati in the US, Hong Kong Baptist University in Hong Kong, and Ryerson University in Canada, which are particularly suited to students studying retail management.
+Our partners, which are subject to change, complement our commitment to excellence in teaching and research and enable students to enhance their international outlook.

 Taking part in the exchange programme is an invaluable experience that will expand your knowledge of business and retail management, broaden your horizons, enhance your CV and enrich your life on a personal and professional level.

 When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and regulations, and our terms and conditions.
 These terms and conditions are provided in two stages: first when we make an offer and second when students who have accepted their offers register to study at the University.
 View our offer terms and conditions and our generic registration terms and conditions (PDF) as a guide as to what to expect.

 Please note: our offer terms and conditions will be available in the September of the calendar year prior to the year in which you begin your studies.
 Our registration terms and conditions will vary to take into account specifics of your course.